langchain-ai/chat-langchain/MODIFY.md

 - `loadLangChainDocs`

 If you want to ingest another way, consult the [document loader](https://python.langchain.com/docs/modules/data_connection/document_loaders/) section of the LangChain docs.
-Using any LangChain.js document loader, you'll be able to easily and efficiently fetch & ingest from a large variety of sources.
-Additionally, the LangChain.js document loader API will always return documents in the same format ([`Document`](https://api.python.langchain.com/en/latest/documents/langchain_core.documents.base.Document.html)) so you do not need to modify the format before adding to your indexing API or vector store.
+Using any LangChain document loader, you'll be able to easily and efficiently fetch & ingest from a large variety of sources.
+Additionally, the LangChain. document loader API will always return documents in the same format ([`Document`](https://api.python.langchain.com/en/latest/documents/langchain_core.documents.base.Document.html)) so you do not need to modify the format before adding to your indexing API or vector store.

 ### API Endpoints